easolhq/easolhq.github.io/docs/reference/tags/variant_pricing/index.md

 --------- | ----------- | ---------------
 `data-variant-pricing-adult-count-value` | Adult count chosen by the user | Integer > 0
-`data-variant-pricing-start-on-value` | Check-in date chosen by the user | Date string in ISO format `YYYY-MM-DD` `data-variant-pricing-end-on-value` | Check-out date chosen by the user | Date string in ISO format `YYYY-MM-DD`
+`data-variant-pricing-start-on-value` | Check-in date chosen by the user | Date string in ISO format `YYYY-MM-DD` `data-variant-pricing-start-time-value` | Start time chosen by the user | Time string in HH:MM format (e.g., "10:00", "14:30")
+`data-variant-pricing-end-on-value` | Check-out date chosen by the user | Date string in ISO format `YYYY-MM-DD`

 **Important: this tag is initially rendered empty.
 If you need it to have